Athletic Parent-Athlete Agreement

 • Students in co-curricular activities who fail more than one course at the five-week mark are declared ineligible and placed on academic probation.
 This probation begins on the day the failure report lists are produced.

-• Students who are placed on academic probation may not participate in any contest, meeting or special event for a period of two weeks.
-During these two weeks, students are encouraged to work hard to pull up any and all failing averages.
+• Students who are placed on academic probation may not participate in any contest, meeting or special event for a period of 1 week.
+On Tuesday, Wednesday, and Thursday during that week, students may choose either a peer tutor OR receive tutoring at the after-school tutoring LMC.

-• Students may practice/participate in no more that 50% of scheduled meetings during this probation period.
+• Students may practice/participate in no more that 50% of scheduled athletic events during this probation period.
 The other 50% of the time, they should be seeking help, making up work, studying, doing research, etc. as appropriate.

-• At the conclusion of the two-week probation, a student may be taken off probation if the student takes a reinstatement form to the teacher or teachers of the courses he/she failed and the teacher states that they are now passing and in good standing.
+• At the conclusion of the 1 week probation, a student may be taken off probation if the student takes a reinstatement form to the teacher or teachers of the courses the student failed and the teacher states that they are now passing and in good standing.
 A student will pick up a reinstatement form from the Athletic Office.

-• If after two weeks the academic standard is not achieved, probation continues until such time as the standard is reached.
+• If after one week the academic standard is not achieved, probation continues until such time as the standard is reached.

 • All faculty/committee members will receive a copy of the ineligibility list.